Jenna-Zhao/COVID-19_Cases/README.md

 <!-- badges: end -->

 [COVID-19](https://en.wikipedia.org/wiki/COVID-19), officially known as the coronavirus disease 2019, is a contagious disease caused by the coronavirus SARS-CoV-2.
-This dashboard is designed to visualize both cumulative and incremental COVID-19 cases or deaths worldwide from May 1, 2020, to April 7, 2024.
+This dashboard is designed to visualize both cumulative and incremental COVID-19 cases or deaths worldwide, spanning from May 1, 2020, to April 7, 2024.
+It is hosted on shinyapps.io, allowing for seamless online operation.

 -   For cumulative data, we utilize maps to illustrate the total number of cases or deaths across different regions for selected time periods;